jpravetz/epdoc-strava/README.md

     -e, --end <days>           End day, used with --start -k, --kml <file>           Create KML file for specified date range -a, --activities [filter]  Output activities to kml file, optionally filtering by activity type (as defined by Strava, 'Ride', 'Hike', 'Walk', etc), plus 'commute' and 'nocommute')
-    -s, --segments             Output starred segments to KML, adding efforts within date range to description if --more.
+    -s, --segments [opts]      Output starred segments to KML, adding efforts within date range to description if --more.
+Segments are grouped into folders by location unless opts is set to 'flat'.
-    -m, --more                 When generating KML file, include additional detail info in KML description field -v, --verbose              Verbose messages
+    -m, --more                 When generating KML file, include additional detail info in KML description field -y, --imperial             Use imperial units
+    -v, --verbose              Verbose messages
 ```